Largest organisms: Bacteria

+Archaea

+The largest reported archaea is Spaphylothermus marinus, with a cell diameter of up to 15 micrometres.
+Although it typically only achieves a diameter of 0.5-1 micrometres, cells with larger diameter may form when high concentrations of yeast extract are present.

 Viruses

-The largest virus on record is the Pithovirus sibericum with the length of 1.5 micrometres, comparable to the typical size of a bacterium and large enough to be seen in light microscopes.
-It was discovered in March 2014 in an ice core sample collected from a permafrost in Siberia.
+The largest virus on record is Megaklothovirus horridgei, with the length of 3.9 micrometres, comparable to the typical size of a bacterium and large enough to be seen in light microscopes.
+It was discovered in 2018 (being mistaken for bristles beforehand), having been found on an arrow worm in the genus Spadella.
 Prior to this discovery, the largest virus was the peculiar virus genus Pandoravirus, which have a size of approximately 1 micrometer and whose genome contains 1,900,000 to 2,500,000 base pairs of DNA.

-Both these viruses infect amoebas specifically.
+Pandoravirus infects amoebas specifically, however Megaklothovirus infects Spadella arrow worms.